 There are some dishes that are extremely hard to photograph in an attractive manner.
 This is one of them, there’s just something about pictures of saucy foods that I haven’t figured out how to capture well.
 So, bear with me.
 This recipe is pure comfort food.
-If you like a classic meatloaf with a slightly sweet glaze, this simple recipe will probably be a home run.
-If however, like many people you cannot stand a mix of sweet and beef , skip this dish.
-I promise, you won’t hurt my feelings.
+This simple recipe will probably be a home run if you like a classic meatloaf with a slightly sweet glaze.
+If however, like many people, you cannot stand a mix of sweet and beef, skip this dish.
+I promise you won’t hurt my feelings.

 Cube steak refers to a mechanical tenderizing process rather than a specific cut of meat.
 It’s called cube steak as the machine leaves squared dents in the meat.
 The process of cubing breaks down tough muscle fibers, helping a cheap cut seem more tender.
 Still, it’s important to understand that cube steaks need to be cooked in a manner that won’t render it a piece of leather.
 This recipe uses acidity as a chemical means to promote tenderness.